Health in Punjab, India: Differently abled

-Under the Deendayal Disabled Rehabilitation Scheme, grant-in-aid is provided to the volunteer organizations working for the welfare of the differently abled people.
-The aid is given to the NGOs that work for rehabilitation of differently abled persons, including providing them education, artificial limbs, etc.
+Under the Deendayal Disabled Rehabilitation Scheme, grant-in-aid is provided to the volunteer organizations working for the welfare of the disabled people.
+The aid is given to the NGOs that work for rehabilitation of disabled persons, including providing them education, artificial limbs, etc.

-Under the Assistance to disable persons for purchase of fitting of Aid Appliances (ADIP Scheme), good quality prosthetics and assistive devices are provided to the differently abled persons with the help through voluntary organizations.
+Under the Assistance to disable persons for purchase of fitting of Aid Appliances (ADIP Scheme), good quality prosthetics and assistive devices are provided to the disabled persons with the help through voluntary organizations.
 Under this scheme, prosthetic devices are provided for free to the low income persons, who suffer from more than 40% disability.
 Ministry of Social Justice and Empowerment, provides a grant-in-aid for a cochlear implant for the children from lower income households.

-There are 3 vocational training rehabilitation centers and one workshop in Punjab, where differently abled persons between the ages of 18 and 40 years are given training in different types of trades like tailoring, cutting, embroidery, typing/stenography, etc. to make them economically self-reliant.
+There are 3 vocational training rehabilitation centers and one workshop in Punjab, where disabled persons between the ages of 18 and 40 years are given training in different types of trades like tailoring, cutting, embroidery, typing/stenography, etc. to make them economically self-reliant.
 The rehabilitation centers are located in Ludhiana, Bathinda and Hoshiarpur and the workshop in Shimlapuri in Ludhiana district.

-The differently abled persons with more than 40% disability can travel for free or with concession in state buses.
+The disabled persons with more than 40% disability can travel for free or with concession in state buses.
 For a blind person, travel is free within the state on state buses.
-For differently abled persons other than blind, there is 50% concession within the state in these buses.
+For disabled persons other than blind, there is 50% concession within the state in these buses.

-Drug Use
+Drug use

 According to the National Family Health Survey 2020–21, the percentage of people in Punjab above the age of 15 who consume alcohol was 22.8% for men and 0.3% for women.
 The rate of tobacco usage in the same age group was 12.9% for men and 0.4% for women.
 A study conducted by PGI Chandigarh revealed that, as of March 2022, around 1.7 lakh people consume opioids in Punjab.

 According to the National Crime Record Bureau (NCRB), Punjab recorded the highest number of drug overdose deaths among all the states of the country in 2022, at 144 deaths.
 In the same year Punjab saw the third highest number of deaths due the consumption of illicit liquor, at 90 deaths.